 ESB Networks (ESBN) is responsible for operating and maintaining the electricity network in Ireland.
 You will need to contact ESBN if you are connecting to the electricity grid for the first time, or if you are disconnecting completely.
 You might also give meter readings to ESBN.

 But in most cases, your day-to-day electricity needs will be met by your electricity supplier.
-This document explains how to connect to an electricity service, how the system works and what to do if something goes wrong.
+Here we explain how to connect to an electricity service, how the system works and what to do if something goes wrong.

 The Commission for Regulation of Utilities (CRU) is the regulator of the electricity industry.